-What is Nestlé doing about deforestation?
+What is Nestlé doing to ensure zero deforestation?

 Nestlé is strongly opposed to deforestation.
 We expect 90% of our key agricultural commodities to be verified deforestation-free by the end of 2020.
 We remain committed to reaching 100% in line with our 2010 commitment.